100-m/100m.io/extra/docs/file-security.md

 ### Incidents
 - Frontend and Backend code exceptions **are monitored**.
 - API calls and Batch runs **are monitored**.
-- DDOS attempts **are catched** by Cloudflare.
+- DDOS attempts **are caught** by Cloudflare.
 - Suspect Backend connections or attempts **are not monitored**, proxy rules can be created if needed or a software level via solutions like Sqreen can be installed if needed.
 - The procedure for any reports (bug, issue, incident, crisis) is to contact **support@100m.io** with the corresponding report type.

-Monitored system expose searchable logs and notify **support@100m.io** on uncommon behavior.
+Monitored systems expose searchable logs and notify **support@100m.io** about uncommon behavior.

 ### Incident Resolution

 #### Project Key Contact
-A dedicated team member aka a 'project key contact' is assigned on each project to coordinate informations.
+A dedicated 100m team member aka a **'project key contact'** is assigned on each project to coordinate information.
 The "project key contact list" is maintained up-to-date by Clement Miglietti, on a monthly basis.
 In case of Clement's absence, Valentin Brajon shall maintain the list and ensure it is up to date.

 #### Email Dispatching